zimolzak/birthday-party/_posts/2022-09-03-party-details.markdown

 # Contact

-*R.s.v.p.* (with number of kids eating ice cream, and total number of people) by text or e-mail to:
+*R.s.v.p.* (with number of kids eating pizza and cupcakes, and total number of people) by text or e-mail to:

 Andrew Zimolzak